bids-standard/bids-validator/README.md

 `ignoredFiles` takes a list of file paths or glob patterns you'd like to ignore.

-`ignore`, `warn`, and `error` take lists of issue codes or issue keys and changes the severity of those issues so they are either ignored or reported as warnings or errors.
+`ignore`, `warn`, and `error` take lists of issue codes or issue keys and change the severity of those issues so they are either ignored or reported as warnings or errors.
 You can find a list of all available issues at [utils/issues/list](https://github.com/INCF/bids-validator/tree/master/utils/issues/list.js).

 Some issues may be ignored by default, but can be elevated to warnings or errors.
 These provide a way to check for common things that are more specific than BIDS compatibility.
 An example is a check for the presence of a T1w modality.
 The following would raise an error if no T1W image was found in a dataset.